 Following panel presentation, the applicants will be notified immediately of the panel's recommendation in respect of their application.
 However, the final decision as to the applicant's approval will be made by the Agency Decision Maker (ADM).
-If applicants are unhappy with the ADM decision, they have a right of appeal, which can be made direct to the agency, or the Independent Review Mechanism within 28 days.
+If applicants are unhappy with the ADM decision, they have a right of appeal, which can be made direct to the agency, or the Independent Review Mechanism (England) within 28 days.

 If, at any time during the assessment, the assessor feels the application falls short of the standards required, this will be discussed with the Team Manager immediately.
 Any areas of shortfall must be fully explored and where training or support will not bring the applicant up to acceptable standards, the assessment will be ended in line with the relevant fostering legislation and guidance.
-The assessor will inform applicants of this decision and the reasons within 48 hours and present a brief report for consideration by the fostering panel.
+The applicants will be informed of this decision and the reasons.